MODE $06 Introduction

 • TID = Test Identification – Specific monitor test being tested.

 The chart shown below identifies MIDS for CAN "C" systems.
 Regardless of the manufacturer, these MIDS are standardized for all vehicles.
-Some scan tools will report them by MID and not use the Monitor ID name.
+Some scan tools will report them by MID in Hex, rather than by the actual Monitor ID name.
 Some scan tools will report them using the MID and the Monitor name.
 Regardless, this chart applies to all CAN "C" vehicles.

 RELATED TERMINOLOGY: